Why use winter wetsuits?

-You lose most heat through your head, especially in sub-zero temperatures.
+You lose a lot of heat through your head, especially in sub-zero temperatures.
 Therefore keeping your head warm is an effective way to maintain body heat and prevent hyperthermia.
 Wearing a neoprene hood is the best way to stay warm for longer.
 There are wetsuits available with a built-in hood, or you can buy a separate hood to wear with any wetsuit.
 However, a wetsuit with built-in hood seals off much better, so it’s worth spending the money on them.
 A 5/4 mm wetsuit with a built-in hood would be the best option for most surfers in western Europe.
 6 mm or thicker hooded wetsuits could be considered in the middle of winter in northern European countries such as Norway or Denmark.
 Hooded wetsuits also do a great job of preventing surfers ear.
 A hood blocks wind hitting your ears which causes surfers ear, even in warmer weather.

 Winter wetsuit seam constructions

 The right seam construction is important in a warm wetsuit.
 There are a few different seam constructions that can be used in winter wetsuits.
 Choose a high-end seam construction for a longer lifespan of your wetsuit.
 At all costs, avoid flatlock seams in any winter wetsuit, as they are not waterproof and will make you get cold quickly.
 Flatlock seams are only used in summer wetsuits such as shorties.

 GBS / Glued and Blind Stitched

 Liquid sealed seams

 A high-quality way of finishing a traditional GBS seam is adding a liquid neoprene seal on top of the stitching.
 Liquid sealed seams are mainly used on high-end winter wetsuits.
 This seal reinforces the seam and over time, it prevents pinholes to form in areas where multiple wetsuit panels come together.
 It’s a more durable construction that lasts longer than normal GBS seams.
 The technical name for this seam construction is S-seal.